srct/templates/README.md

 To get started, you'll need to have the following installed:
 * [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git)

 Open a terminal window and type in the following commands.
 (If you're on Windows, use [Cygwin](http://cygwin.com/).
-This wil create a local, workable copy of the project.
+This will create a local, workable copy of the project.

 ``bash``
 ``git clone git@git.gmu.edu:srct/templates.git``